 I’ve sent a memory foam mattress topper on every deployment.
 My husband cuts it down to fit his bed, and leaves it for the next person when he comes home.
-They comes packaged tightly.
+They come packaged tightly.
 Sometimes they’ll ship to an APO/FPO, sometimes they won’t.
 If they don’t, have it sent to your house and send it on without unpacking.
 Once the topper is out of the packaging, you’ll never get it that small again!

 Good Shower Shoes and Toiletries

 If your service member will be sharing a shower, solid shower shoes and a comfortable way to carry toiletries can make life a lot easier.
 I like this toiletry bag from LL Bean: it hangs well in the open position and is available in a bunch of sizes.
 Microfiber towels take up less room and dry super-fast, plus they make a good light blanket in a pinch.